MATCH PREVIEW: Bray Wanderers V Waterford FC

 PREVIEW

-Waterford FC will look to keep tabs on the two First Division frontrunners, Cork City and Galway United, when they target to get the three points at the Carlisle Grounds on Friday.
+Waterford FC will look to keep tabs on the two First Division frontrunners, Cork City and Galway United, when they target to pick up the three points at the Carlisle Grounds on Friday.
 Kick-off is at 7.45pm.

 The Blues go into the fixture in third place on the table, twelve points behind current leaders Cork City who have one game more played.
 Ten-men Waterford defeated Athlone Town 1-0 at the RSC on Monday thanks to a Louis Britton goal in the second half.